 SAN JOSE, CA – Cisco (NASDAQ: CSCO) – Today, organizations of all sizes are looking to improve day-to-day business operations, are striving to be profitable, increase brand awareness, and advance their technology to remain nimble and competitive.
 They want new ways to securely manage the increased use of mobile devices in the workplace and expand the amount of bandwidth offered to employees and guests, to support new network applications.

-To help organizations meet infrastructure demands while managing complex networks, Cisco’s newly formed Cloud Networking Group today announced the Cisco Meraki MR34, the first 100 percent cloud managed 802.11ac access point.
+To help organizations meet infrastructure demands while managing complex networks, Cisco’s newly formed Cloud Networking Group today announced the Cisco Meraki MR34, the first 100 percent cloud managed WiFi 5 or 802.11ac access point.
 This solution, which marries the latest Wi-Fi standard with innovations in security and management, allows businesses to support more users on the network, provide highly secure access, increase wireless speeds, and easily manage their wireless networking from the cloud.

 - A student can download a 4 Gigabit HD movie from iTunes onto a smartphone in 2 minutes.